-The monthly geometric mean E. Coli concentrations exceed the State standard of 126 cfu/100 ml in the months of June - September.
-The higher concentrations of E. Coli in August and September correlate with the high concentrations of Fecal Coliform present in the historical data for the same months.
+The monthly geometric mean E. coli concentrations exceed the State standard of 126 cfu/100 ml in the months of June - September.
+The higher concentrations of E. coli in August and September correlate with the high concentrations of Fecal Coliform present in the historical data for the same months.

 Figures 3.19 - 3.22 present longitudinal bacteria concentrations for the Elk River, including data upstream of Big Elk lake as well as tributaries, for the months where exceedances occurred (June-August).
-This data indicates that the bacteria impairment cannot be attributed to a specific use or subwatershed and the impairment is most likely a land use issue throughout the entire watershed, including pasturing and failing septic systems in the riparian areas.
+This data indicates that the bacteria impairment cannot be attributed to a specific use or subwatershed and the impairment is most likely a land use issue throughout the entire watershed, most specifically land use in the riparian areas.